ZenCleanz-Brain/ZC-Brain-Knowledge-Base/PUBLISHED FOLDERS MASTER/Products Related/5 elements/EARTH_-_Digestive_System.md

 Revitalizing the Digestive System

 Cantaloupe and Guava: High in vitamin A and C, they enhance gut barrier function and prevent microbial invasion.
-Pitaya and Kiwi: Rich in prebiotics and digestive enzymes, they promote smooth digestion and nutrient assimilation.
+Papaya and Kiwi: Rich in prebiotics and digestive enzymes, they promote smooth digestion and nutrient assimilation.
 Tangerine and Mulberry: Protect against oxidative stress and improve digestion by stimulating bile flow.
 Key Synergistic Effects